 Some, like butterfly weed, technically have an alternate arrangement, but appear opposite at times as well as whorled.
 A large percentage of milkweed plants have opposite leaf arrangements, while a few have whorled.
 Below are examples of all three.

 Milkweed pods (also called fruit or follicles) are one very easy way to spot these plants off-season.
 Once the plant has flowered, the fruit is produced in the form of unique pods.
 The pods contain numerous seeds that turn a dark brown when ready to be released.
 Some plants may spread by rhizomes, but most spread by seeds that are attached to a silky tuft of hair, called floss.
-The floss lifts the seed and carries it far from the parent plant.
+The floss allows the wind to lift the seed and carry it far from the parent plant.
 Some long-blooming species will have both flowers and pods at the same time, such as butterfly weed.
 The slide below shows how milkweed pods differ from species to species.